ctside/DistanceCalculator/README.md

 # DistanceCalculator

 c++ distance calculator using openweather api because why not
+# dependencies
+you'll need nlohmann-json and curl libraries, if you're using any non-minimal linux distro you should be fine
 # Build
 Don't forget to put your api key as following : ``#define API_KEY = "{your_api_key}"`` inside ``main.cpp``